 Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant.
-Find care tips here to keep this jazzy beauty healthy & strong.
+Find care tips here to keep this jazzy beautiful plant healthy and strong.

 Agalonemas, commonly called Chinese Evergreens, are old standbys in the world of indoor plants.
-Gone are the days when you could only find 3 or 4 types of them, mainly with darker, duller foliage.
+Gone are the days when you could only find three or four types of Aglaonema plants, mainly with darker or duller foliage.
 New colorful hybrids have arrived on the scene and this is one of them.

 Aglaonema Siam Aurora has red patterned foliage and today I’m sharing all about how to care for this vibrant houseplant.

-This plant has quite a few common names.
-Here are the ones I’ve seen it called: Red Chinese Evergreen, Siam Aglaonema, Siam Aurora, Aglaonema Firecracker, Siam Aurora Red Aglaonema, and Siam (which is what mine was labeled when I bought it).
+Common Names: There is more than one common name for this plant.
+Here are the ones I’ve seen: Red Chinese Evergreen, Red Siam Chinese Evergreen, Siam Aglaonema, Siam Aurora, Aglaonema Firecracker, Siam Aurora Red Aglaonema, and Siam (which is what mine was labeled when I bought it).

-There are also other hybrids with red in the foliage like Red Valentine, Red Emerald, Super Red, etc. You have a lot to choose from Aglaonema wise if you’re a fan of red!
+There are also other hybrids with red in the foliage like Red Valentine, Red Emerald, Super Red, etc. You have much to choose from Aglaonema-wise if you’re a fan of red!

 These hybrids with a lot of foliage color (mainly red, pink, and white) differ in one way from their Chinese Evergreen predecessors which I’ll get into down below.